HitKeep vs GoatCounter: Analytics for Teams That Outgrow Counters

 Section titled “Compliance Note”If GDPR, PECR, or ePrivacy are part of the evaluation, read the Compliance Overview alongside this page.

 Both products are privacy-focused and cookie-less.
 GoatCounter can operate without any JavaScript at all (using a tracking pixel or server-side counting), which is a real advantage for consent analysis.
-HitKeep uses a 2KB JavaScript snippet with sessionStorage, so do not treat it as automatically exempt from PECR / ePrivacy analysis.
+HitKeep uses a browser JavaScript snippet with sessionStorage, so do not treat it as automatically exempt from PECR / ePrivacy analysis.

 Feature Snapshot